Vanhanen II cabinet

 The second cabinet of Matti Vanhanen was the 70th cabinet and Government of Finland.
 The cabinet held office from 19 April 2007 to 20 June 2010.
-The cabinet was a centre-right-led coalition, consisting of four parties: the Centre Party, the National Coalition Party, the Green League and the Swedish People's Party.
+The cabinet was a centrist coalition, consisting of four parties: the Centre Party, the National Coalition Party, the Green League and the Swedish People's Party.

 During Vanhanen's second cabinet, for the first time in history, there were more women (12) than men (8) in a Finnish government.